Jerhub-com/flask-tutorial-series/README.md

 [Jerhub blog](https://jerhub/blog)

+Additionally, youtube videos are being made with more detailed explanations, and you can follow along with the coding process.

 Each section of the tutorial will build upon what we have learned in the previous sections, so it is recommended to follow along sequentially.